WSOC-FM: 2010s

 Catherine Lane, midday personality for WSOC-FM, was nominated for On-Air Personality of the Year by ACM.

 Charlotte Observer writer Mark Washburn calls morning man Rob Tanner "one of the most successful figures in the history of country radio in Charlotte".

 On September 26, 2011, WSOC-FM rebranded as "The New 103.7".
 It changed slogans from "Charlotte's #1 Country" to "Country's Hottest Hits".
 The station dropped most songs recorded before the 1990s, while increasing an emphasis on current music.

 Tanner in the Morning welcomed new co-host Guenn Schneider on October 4, 2012.
 Previously, she worked for CBS Radio sister stations WNKS and WKQC.

 On October 2, 2014, CBS Radio announced that it would trade its Tampa and Charlotte stations (including WSOC-FM), as well as WIP in Philadelphia to the Beasley Broadcast Group in exchange for 5 stations located in Miami and Philadelphia.
 The swap was completed on December 1, 2014.

 In June 2015, WSOC-FM had its highest ratings in the PPM era.
 The "Tanner in the Morning" show was rated the #1 morning show in the Charlotte market, and was a nominee for ACM "Major Market Personalities of the Year".

+2020s

+In 2026, the hosts of Tanner in the Morning announced they would be leaving the station.
+This was part of a corporate buyout of contracts by Beasley in a cost-saving move.
+On June 22, afternoon hosts Charlie & Debbie Nance moved to the morning slot on WSOC.